zzzprojects/docs/entityframework.net/pages/querying-data/why-ef-async-methods-are-slow.md

 ---
 PermaID: 1000132
 Title: Entity Framework Why Async Methods are Slow - Learn Why They Are Slow
-MetaDescription: Unlock the power of Entity Framework by understanding how async method can make your query be executed slower.
-Learn the drawback of using an async method and how it can affect your performance.
+MetaDescription: Unlock the power of Entity Framework by understanding how async methods can make your query execute more slowly.
+Learn the drawbacks of using async methods and how they can affect your performance.
-LastMod: 2023-02-26
+LastMod: 2025-06-17
 Tags: query performance
 ---